juliaromare/shazam_implementation/README.md

 `AudioFingerprinter` is an interface that you will need to implement in your own class.
 It specifies the method decomposition needed to fingerprint and recognize a song.

 Before you continue, you should answer the following questions.
 Answers to these questions will be **due on Monday, April 18th**.
-You should work and discuss with your partner, but submit answers in your own words on moodle.
+You should work and discuss with your partner, but submit individual answers in your own words on moodle.

 1. In your own words, describe a general overview of the steps that need to be accomplished in order to recognize a song.
 2. What is the purpose of the `DataPoint` class and its relationship to the `matcherDB` instance variable in the `SongDatabase` class?